kstandbridge/kengine/README.md

 Any time we are writing code think can this be automatically generated?

 ### No includes
-No <math.h> or similar is a good start.

-We should try to not include <Windows.h> and perhaps even <gl/gl.h>
+No <math.h> or similar.
+We can build all the libraries we need ourselves.

 # Coding style
 This is not about right and wrong, it doesn't matter what your preference is when it comes to what you decide to capitalize or not.
 The only thing that really matters is consistency!
 Don't mix coding styles, when you work on a project just adopt the current standards and let your code blend in seamlessly.
 With that being said, heres the guidelines to follow.